b l o o m b e r g

 User frustration was at an extremely high level, resulting in a high churn rate

-As Head of Design, oversaw the creation of a Design System and associated governance process:
+As Head of Design, I oversaw the creation of a Design System and associated governance process:

 Design Library: new design language, unified patterns to improve usability & eliminate duplication